CADS-WSSU/2021-2022-Faculty-Adopter-Modules/ART1301-Introduction-to-Art-Data-Science-Module/README.md

 # Introduction to Art
 This respository contains the data science infusion adopter modules of a course in Introduction to Art as taught by Dr. Scott Betz.
 The Introduction to Art course is offered in the Art department once a year in the Fall at Winston-Salem State University.
 This course is primarily intended for art majors or those who have an interest in art.

-This lecture course will help the student to build a foundation for the individual experience and enjoyment of art.
+This module will help the student to build a foundation for the individual experience and enjoyment of art.
 It presents art theory, practice, and history.
 It is designed to enhance awareness and appreciation of the visual arts.
 # Learning Outcomes
 * Students will be able to see opportunities in the areas of arts careers that include science and new technologies that add worth to the field of the arts.
 * Students will appreciate objective qualities in the Visual Arts and understand that there is no mystery to the evidence associated with subjective qualities such as beauty, expression and unity.